 Does the Solvent Actually Matter?
 (Yes, More Than Almost Anything)

 Bacteriostatic water has a pH of roughly 4.5 to 7.0 depending on dissolved CO2 content, and settles near neutral in practice.
 Most peptides are stable in this range.
-But peptide solubility and aggregation behavior depend on the relationship between the solution's pH and the peptide's own isoelectric point, where the peptide carries no net charge and aggregates most easily.
+But whether a peptide stays dissolved or clumps together depends on how the solution's pH compares with the peptide's own isoelectric point, the pH at which it carries no net electrical charge and so sticks to itself most readily.

-A 2010 review in Pharmaceutical Research by Manning and colleagues established the framework that compounding pharmacies now use: deamidation of asparagine residues accelerates near neutral pH (6 to 7), while acidic conditions (pH 4 to 5) suppress deamidation but may accelerate hydrolysis in certain sequences.
-The practical implication is that the optimal diluent pH varies by peptide, and near-neutral bacteriostatic water is a reasonable default, not a universal answer.
+A 2010 review in Pharmaceutical Research by Manning and colleagues established the framework that compounding pharmacies now use.
+Near neutral pH (6 to 7), certain amino acids in the chain chemically rearrange in a way that slowly changes the molecule (a process called deamidation).
+Acidic conditions (pH 4 to 5) slow that down but can speed up a different route, where water splits the chain outright.
+The practical implication is that the best diluent pH varies by peptide, and near-neutral bacteriostatic water is a reasonable default, not a universal answer.

 "Chemical degradation routes for peptides in solution include deamidation, oxidation, and aggregation.
 Each is temperature-accelerated.
 The dominant pathway depends on pH and the specific amino acid composition.
 Diluent selection is a formulation decision that determines which degradation route proceeds fastest."